 Become a more caring and competent educator.

-You take special education seriously, and so do we.
-We believe in the competence of every individual, and equal access to quality education.
-Here, you’ll learn how to express those beliefs in your teaching.
-Study the characteristics and effects of disabling conditions.
+Get to know the characteristics and effects of disabling conditions.
 Explore issues in speech, language, and communication.
 Discover how to develop a variety of strategies for adapting curriculum, and apply those strategies during your student teaching experience.
 And because evaluating students is a responsibility of all special educators, you’ll also focus on assessment issues.